New Orleans Saints vs. New York Jets NFL Week 14 Odds, Plays and Insights for December 12, 2021

 Over/under insights

-- New Orleans and its opponents have combined to put up more than 43.5 points in seven of 13 games this season.
+- New Orleans and its opponents have gone over the current 43.5-point total in seven of 13 games this season.

 - These two squads surrender a combined 53.6 points per game, 10.1 more than this contest's over/under.

-- The average total in Saints games this season is 44.5, 1.0 point more than Sunday's total of 43.5.
+- Saints games this season feature an average total of 44.5 points, a number 1.0 point higher than Sunday's over/under.

-- The 44.2 PPG average total in Jets games this season is 0.7 points more than this game's over/under.
+- The 43.5-point total for this game is 0.7 points below the 44.2 points per game average total in Jets games this season.

 Saints stats and trends

+- In New Orleans' 12 games this season, it has five wins against the spread.

-- This season, the Saints are winless ATS when entering a game as a favorite of 5 points or more (in three chances).
+- This season, the Saints are winless against the spread when entering a game as a favorite of 5 points or more (in three chances).

-- New Orleans' games this year have gone over the total in six out of 13 opportunities (46.2%).
+- New Orleans' games this year have gone over the point total in 46.2% of its opportunities (six times in 13 games with a set point total).

 - New Orleans is 3-0 against the spread and 3-0 overall in games when it puts up more than 30.6 points.

-- In games that New Orleans totals over 396.8 yards, the team is 0-2 against the spread and 0-2 overall.
+- New Orleans is 0-2 against the spread and 0-2 overall when the team churns out over 396.8 yards.

 - The Saints have turned the ball over seven more times (16 total) than the Jets have forced a turnover (9) this season.